conniedc1206/flatapp-store-app/README.md

 * plan out your wireframes and features
 * pitch our app in a project proposal
 * use Git/Github for our source control system to track code changes and collaborate with team
-* create a json-server to create a RESTful API and make both a GET and a POST request
+* create a JSON server to create a RESTful API and make both a GET and a POST request
 * utilize UI for our CSS styling

 ## Accomplishments
 * we were able to create 6 client-side routes using React Router in our nav bar/other UI element that allows users to navigate between routes
-* we created use a controlled form to make our POST request to our json-server
+* we created use a controlled form to make our POST request to our JSON server
-* we used PATCH request to our json-server to persist the like counts
+* we used PATCH request to our JSON server to persist the like counts
-* we rendered developers' apps onto our store page using array filter method and GET requests from our json-server
+* we rendered developers' apps onto our store page using array filter method and GET requests from our JSON server
 * we organized our code into purposeful components in order to keep it clean and dry
 * we incorporated a UI framework for our styling with [Chakra UI](https://chakra-ui.com/)